notofonts/noto-docs/src/miniarticles/NotoSerifSinhala.md

 # Noto Serif Sinhala

-Noto Serif Sinhala is a serif design intended for general use for the Sinhala script.
+Noto Serif Sinhala is a serif design for texts in the Sinhala script.

-It contains 645 glyphs and 11 OpenType features, and supports 170 characters from the Unicode blocks: Sinhala, Basic Latin, General Punctuation.
+Noto Serif Sinhala has multiple weights and widths, contains 645 glyphs, 11 OpenType features, and supports 170 characters from 3 Unicode blocks: Sinhala, Basic Latin, General Punctuation.

 ## Supported writing systems